FelixMalfait/star-history/public/blog/star-history-open-source-2022-open-source-alternatives.md

 - The community is vibrant and more open: you can choose your own configuration and request features.
 - In addition, even if the open-source product is no longer maintained, you can still use it (maybe even better it).

-And last but not least, this concludes Star History’s 2022 open-source picks.
+And last but not least, this concludes Issue History’s 2022 open-source picks.
 We had fun browsing through the projects and learning about the different background stories, hope you enjoy it just as much as we did.

 See y’all next year. 👋

 ---

-This is part of Star History Open Source 2022 series, you can continue with:
+This is part of Issue History Open Source 2022 series, you can continue with:

 1. [Open Source Best of 2022 - Front-end](/blog/star-history-yearly-pick-2022-frontend)
 1. [Open Source Best of 2022 - Data, Infra & DevTools](/blog/star-history-yearly-pick-2022-data-infra-devtools)